DonsetPG/DonsetPG.github.io/blog/_posts/2019-08-06-DRL-FM-review.md

   gtag('config', 'UA-145347384-1');
 </script>

----
-layout: post
-title: A review on Deep Reinforcement Learning for Fluid Mechanics
----

 When I started an Internship at the [CEMEF](http://www.cemef.mines-paristech.fr), I've already worked with both Deep Reinforcement Learning (DRL) and Fluid Mechanics, but never used one with the other.
 I knew that several people already went down that lane, some where even currently working at the [CEMEF](http://www.cemef.mines-paristech.fr) when I arrived.
 However, I (and my tutor [Elie Hachem](http://www.cemef.mines-paristech.fr/staff/elie-hachem)) still had several questions/goals on my mind :